polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/parachains/zero-to-hero/index.md

 template: index-page.html
 ---

-# Zero To Hero Tutorials
+# Parachain Zero To Hero Tutorials

-The **Zero To Hero Tutorials** provide developers with a step-by-step guide to building, testing, and deploying custom pallets and runtimes using the Polkadot SDK.
+The **Parachain Zero To Hero Tutorials** provide developers with a series of step-by-step guides to building, testing, and deploying custom pallets and runtimes using the Polkadot SDK.
 These tutorials are designed to help you gain hands-on experience and understand the core concepts necessary to create efficient and scalable blockchains.

 !!! tip
     Start with the "Set Up a Template" guide to get the most from this section.
 As you complete each guide, look for "Where to Go Next" to move to the following guide in the series.